SUSE-Enceladus/keg/doc/source/data_modules.rst

 When merging the included dictionaries into the main dictionary, `keg` only copies the dictionary under the top level key that matches the key under which the `_include` statement is.
-That mean, assuming the YAML files collected from the above trees resulted in the following dictionary:
+That means, assuming the YAML files collected from the above trees resulted in the following data structure:

 .. code:: yaml